 You should not breastfeed after having SIRT treatment.
 You should not become pregnant or father a baby while you are undergoing SIRT treatment.
-To find out more information about sexual activity during treatment, ask your nurse for the resource Sexual Activity During Cancer Treatment or go to the links below.
-There is a version available for men and a version available for women.
+To find out more information about sexual activity during treatment, ask your nurse for the resource Sexual Activity During Cancer Treatment: Information for Men or Sexual Activity During Cancer Treatment: Information for Women.

-After leaving the hospital, some patients develop side effects from SIRT treatment, including:
+After leaving the hospital, some people develop side effects from SIRT treatment, including: